Tiffanirice23/reading-notes/README.md

 - [here](./engineeringreadings.md) to view "Engineering Readings
 - [here](./Sqlintroduction.md) to view "Introduction to SQL"
 - [here](./practiceintheterminal.md) to view "Practice in the Terminal"
+- [here](./datastructuresandalgorithms.md) to view "Data Structures And Algorithms

 *Table Of Contents*